-Shai Fuxman, a behavioral health expert and senior research scientist, leads initiatives promoting the positive development of youth—particularly youth from marginalized communities, including LGBTQ youth and youth with disabilities.
+Shai Fuxman, a behavioral health expert and senior research scientist, leads initiatives promoting the positive development of youth.
 He has extensive experience in social and emotional learning (SEL), school-based trauma-informed care, and substance misuse prevention.
 He also has expertise in program evaluation, cultural competence, and quantitative and qualitative research.

-Through his leadership of EDC’s SEL & Mental Health Academy, Fuxman provides training and coaching to help Massachusetts schools and districts promote students’ SEL and mental health well-being using a multi-tiered system of supports (MTSS) approach.
+Through his leadership of the EDC-implemented Massachusetts Social, Emotional, and Behavior Academy, Fuxman provides training and coaching to help the state’s schools and districts promote students’ SEL and mental health well-being using a multi-tiered system of supports (MTSS) approach.
 As a Prevention Solutions@EDC training and technical assistance specialist, he supports state agencies and community-based organizations to implement and evaluate effective substance misuse prevention programs.

-Fuxman is a co-developer of Care(giver) Navigator—an innovative, user-centered mobile solution designed to help people caring for children with developmental disabilities navigate complex systems of care and promote their own well-being.
+Fuxman co-developed Care(giver) Navigator—an innovative mobile solution designed to help people caring for children with developmental disabilities navigate complex systems of care and promote their own well-being.

-Fuxman is fluent in Spanish, Hebrew, and English.
-He holds an MEd and EdD in Human Development and Psychology from Harvard University.
+Fluent in Spanish, Hebrew, and English, Fuxman holds an MEd and EdD in Human Development and Psychology from Harvard University.